panjingwei1945/behavior_box/README.md

   [precompiled hexfile][1]
   [source code][2]

   > With new firmware, the onboard programmer atmega16u2 can recieve the erase signal from raspberry pi, then it process the erasing and reseting routine.
 Because this firmware is base on [LUFA][3].
-So the firmware can't be uploaded by arduino IDE.
-In stead of it, you should use external programmer (for example , USBtinyISP) to upload the firmware.
+So the firmware can't be uploaded with arduino IDE.
+In stead, you can use external programmer (for example , USBtinyISP) to upload the firmware.

     For **windows** user, you can upload hexfile with software "AVRdude GUI", you can download it [here][4].